UNDERSTANDING POWER OF ATTORNEY (PoA)

 “According to the Mental Welfare Commission (Rights, Risks & Limits to Freedom), a PoA cannot authorise deprivation of liberty or isolation.

-Can you show the legal basis for this restriction?”
+Please show the legal basis for this restriction.”

 6. Anne’s Law — Family Contact